prodriguez988/Java-Lab-009/README.md

     * Screenshot your output and add it to your project as Part3_2.jpg
 3. Generalize the code so that it works on any string.
     * What could you do to generalize it more?
+      * I added an if statement that would break the loop and return the count as zero if the String was empty.

 ## Part 4: Large Numbers